 - Drybag (for keeping your personal effects dry)

 We’ll assume you’re (wisely) planning your first few paddles in calm water and mild weather.
-That said, dressing the part for your inaugural kayak outing is fairly straightforward.
-It’s not much different than dressing for a day at the beach.
+Dressing the part for your inaugural kayak outing is fairly straightforward.
+In fact, it’s not much different than dressing for a day at the beach.
+You should always be prepared to get wet and have sun protection applied and be ready to reapply.
 Here are the essentials:

 - Swim trunks or board shorts (non-cotton in a relaxed, comfortable fit)